 Train to Seville – 6 hours

-Seville is so unmistakably Spanish, with fierce heat in the middle of the day that rubs off onto its fiery character, its Flamenco dances, its lively conversation.
+Seville is so unmistakably Spanish, with fierce heat in the middle of the day that rubs off onto its fiery character, its Flamenco dances, and its lively conversation.
 The café and tapas culture here is as good as it gets and the backdrop of the old town exudes charm and elegance.

 Highlights